 However, he’s quick to point out that when starting a training plan, you sometimes have to push beyond your self-imposed limits.
 His average chest workout takes no more than an hour, or an hour and 15 minutes if he adds triceps that day.
 His workouts are fast but extremely intense, with little room for socializing.
 Even if he trains with a partner (often fellow Canadian pro Frank McGrath or up-and-coming national competitor Dorian Hamilton), both wear headphones and get right down to business after stretching out.

 Abiad and his longtime training partner Paul Lauzon have an understanding that their workout needs constant focus.
 “Whomever I lift with knows what we’re doing that day—we don’t need to talk a lot,” he says.
 Listening to music allows him to focus on the muscle contraction.
 He contends that the mind-to-muscle connection is particularly important for chest, which can easily devolve into more of a shoulder workout if not done properly—something he points out several times as he describes how to execute the movements.

 Abiad’s workout split changes throughout the year.
 If he notices a lagging body part, he trains it twice a week.
 However, he cautions against going all out on that lagging body part two times in a week because you’ll do more harm than good.
-Though he doesn’t think there’s such a thing as overtraining, that body part may not recover in time for the next workout, thus defeating the purpose of the split.

 Instead, he advocates doing either one heavy day and one isolation day, or one free weight day and one cable day if you’re trying to bring up a weak point.
 Writing down your exact plan for the month is advisable, because that way you can balance the types of exercises you do for that split and assess whether or not it worked as planned.